 - Work activity also heavily includes performing physical activities such as climbing, lifting, walking, etc., getting information for the display, maintaining priced merchandise, creative ideas in designing displays and communication.

-- This job spans a number of industries such as arts, entertainment, recreation, construction, information, wholesale trade, manufacturing, management companies and enterprises and in the retail industry.
+- This job spans some industries such as arts, entertainment, recreation, construction, information, wholesale trade, manufacturing, management companies and enterprises and in the retail industry.

 8. Occupational therapists: